 The nappy cover is primarily an extra line of defence against leakage when using pre-fold or fitted nappies.
 Modern-day nappy covers are fitted with snap buttons, making them easy to fasten and resize.

 In normal circumstances, nappy covers will not become heavily soiled, making them easy to wash and maintain.
-Parents may therefore prefer to purchase and wash their own nappy covers, rather than have laundered nappy covers delivered as part of their weekly service.

 What do I do if a nappy cover becomes soiled?